BioticPixels/rwgrayprojects.com-Mirror/maps/about_fullers_world_maps.md

 ## About Fuller's World Maps

 In almost every book about R. Buckminster (Bucky) Fuller, and several books by Bucky Fuller, you can find descriptions and illustrations of Fuller's world maps.
-His most well known world map is based on the icosahedron.
+His most well known world map is based on the [regular] icosahedron.
 Here is an image of Fuller's map in which I have removed the interior icosahedron lines.

 ![](./images/fmap2.gif)